Teenager shot 5 times on a long road to recovery

 "You are going to be seeing students in every single major city marching and we have our lives on the line here," Kasky said.

-This week, Parkland students are planning a trip this to Tallahassee, during which they hope to have sit-downs with legislators in the state Capitol.
-About a hundred people, students and chaperones are to arrive Wednesday.
+This week, Parkland students are planning a trip to Tallahassee, during which they hope to have sit-downs with state legislators.
+About a hundred people, including students and chaperones, are to arrive Wednesday.

 Marjory Stoneman Douglas High School remains closed through Wednesday, and officials say they hope to reopen the doors by week's end.
-It is not clear when students will return.
+It's not clear when students will return.

 The school district has also proposed tearing down the building where the shooting happened, Parkland Mayor Christine Hunschofsky said.